hankbao/libreboot/docs/index.md

 coreboot.
 By doing this, it provides a stronger guarantee to the user that the firmware will be reliable, and not break their system.

-How do I know what version I'm running?
+How do I know what version I'm running? {#version}
 ========================================

 If you are at least 127 commits after release 20150518 (commit message